AbdelrahmanKhaled-hub/RISC-V32I/README.md

 # RISC-V32I
-Designing single cycle RV32I using HDL (Verilog)
+Design of a single cycle RV32I using HDL (Verilog)